jazzband/sorl-thumbnail/docs/template.rst

 ^^^^^^^^^^^
 Upscale is a boolean and controls if the image can be upscaled or not.
-For example if your source is 100x100 and you request a thumbnail of size 200x200 and upscale is False this will reurn a thumbnail of size 100x100.
+For example if your source is 100x100 and you request a thumbnail of size 200x200 and upscale is False this will return a thumbnail of size 100x100.
 If upscale was True this would result in a thumbnail size 200x200 (upscaled).
 The default value is True.